carmalou/image-scaling-exercise/README.md

 My attempt to downscale an image by 50% using box filtering.

 First step is to read in the image (which is a png).
-This is covered in `readInScanline.js` which is not actually a part of this exercise (I covered that in a separate exercise).
+This is covered in `readInScanline.js`.

 Once we have the scanline, we can start building "the boxes".
 A box is a 2x2 grid of pixels.